facundoolano/olano.dev/_posts/2023-12-08-reclaiming-the-web-with-a-personal-reader.md

 -   but, in the context of this being a project for a single user which was me, I knew I could live with bugs and preferred to just move fast to try features
 -   At heart, this was more of a prototype than a long term development. but they meant slowing the development cycle down, and in some cases investing in testing features I would just try and end up removing in the short term.

+## Development

+There's an amazing zen-flow sort of thing that happens when developers use their own tools on a daily basis.
+Not just testing it, but actually experimenting it as an end user.
+There's no better catalyst for ideas and experimentation, no better prioritization driver than having to face the bugs, annoyances and limitations of an application first-hand.

+the basic flow that surfaced was: open app, scroll feed, open what I want to read now, pin what I want to read later, favorite what I want to bookmark for future reference.

+[desktop screenshot]

+-   problem of mixed frequencies. basic solution: folders
+-   drove me to auto mark as read
+-   drove me to no manual archive/delete

 <div class="org-center">
 <p>
 &lowast; &lowast; &lowast;
 </p>
 </div>

-There's an amazing zen-flow sort of thing that happens when developers use their own tools on a daily basis.
-Not just testing it, but actually experimenting it as an end user.
-There's no better catalyst for ideas and experimentation, no better prioritization driver than having to face the bugs, annoyances and limitations of an application first-hand.

--   problem of mixed frequencies
--   drove me to auto mark as read
--   drove me to no manual archive/delete

-[desktop screenshot]
+-   mozilla readability for reader view, npm dependency. side effect of producing a better send 2 kindle result than the native library

 <div class="org-center">
 <p>